 Tooth pain following an adjustment: Some patients will experience tooth pain following an adjustment of the braces.
 While not dangerous, it can make eating more difficult and cause discomfort.
 Avoiding hard foods can be helpful, as can taking non-prescription pain relievers, such as acetaminophen (Tylenol) or ibuprofen (Advil).

 We want to stress that any emergency treatment should only be undertaken if access to an orthodontic professional is not an option, and the patient is in discomfort.
-Please contact us at Orthodontics Studio (Office Manager: email@example.com & Dr. Sky Naslenas: firstname.lastname@example.org) should you have any questions about your orthodontics or to arrange for an emergency visit.
+Please contact us at Orthodontics Studio (our office managers can be reached: email@example.com or firstname.lastname@example.org and Dr. Sky Naslenas email@example.com) should you have any questions about your orthodontics or to arrange for an emergency visit.
 Your comfort and safety are important to us.